Blobfolio/righteous-sandbox/README.md

 # Righteous Sandbox!

-**Righteous Sandbox!** is a very simple containerized development environment used internally on several Blobfolio projects.

-It is probably not very useful in other contexts.
+**Warning:** this is intended only for building our own projects.
+It changes frequently — often in breaking ways — so is not suitable for other uses.